aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Sets the shape's vertical offset from its lower right corner row.

+**Remarks**

 The range of value is 0 to 256.

 **Parameters:**
 | Parameter | Type | Description |